 Some people will worry that such a universal mitigation provision may give too much mitigation.
 But there seems little doubt that the community’s shared intuitions of justice support a wide range of mitigations, especially those that can satisfy the three factors made relevant by the proposed codification.
 The question is not whether such mitigations should be taken into account but rather whether they should be taken into account systematically and consistently by juries reflecting community views, instead of taken into account, as they are today, haphazardly and inconsistently by individual sentencing judges and nullification actors.

-Recognition of such a general mitigation would play a fundamental role in building the criminal law’s moral credibility with the community it governs.
-Whether it is given by a trial jury or instead influences plea negotiations that track predictions about what would happen at trial, it can give the community some greater confidence that the criminal justice system is seriously committed to setting deserved punishment in strict proportion to an offender’s blameworthiness.
-And, as I have argued elsewhere, such increased moral credibility can significantly increase the system’s crime-control effectiveness.
+Recognition of such a universal mitigation for disturbance-driven offenses would play a fundamental role in building the criminal law’s moral credibility with the community it governs.
+Whether it is given by a trial jury or instead influences plea negotiations that track predictions of what would happen at trial, it can give the community some greater confidence that the criminal justice system is seriously committed to setting deserved punishment in strict proportion to an offender’s blameworthiness.
+And such increased moral credibility can significantly increase the system’s justness as well as its crime-control effectiveness.

-Robinson, Paul H., "A General Mitigation for Crimes Driven by Emotion?: Physiological, Personal Choice, and Normative Inquiries" (2018).
-Faculty Scholarship.
+Robinson, Paul H., "A General Mitigation for Disturbance-Driven Crimes?: Psychic State, Personal Choice, and Normative Inquiries" (2018).
+Faculty Scholarship at Penn Law.
 2005.

 Courts Commons, Criminal Law Commons, Criminology Commons, Criminology and Criminal Justice Commons, Law and Psychology Commons, Law and Society Commons, Public Law and Legal Theory Commons, Social Control, Law, Crime, and Deviance Commons